-Communities from across the region joined Ayrshire & Arran Tourism on the 3 Spring Learning journeys taking those interested in developing their tourism product to best practice community projects throughout Scotland and the North of England.
+Communities from across the region participated in 3 Spring Learning journeys taking those interested in developing their tourism product to best practice community projects throughout Scotland and the North of England.

 The groups visited Linlithgow Heritage Trail, South Tyndale Railway and a range of businesses:- Ardardan Family Estate, Mohr 84 and Edenmill Farm Butchery & Smokery for the final journey to celebrate the Year of Food and Drink Scotland 2015.
 This one-day food tourism day showcased these dedicated local businesses to hear first-hand, their tried and tested methods to promote local produce, events they hold to encourage visitors and about the exceptional customer service they provide.